Anteru/liara/docs/source/quickstart.rst

 Run ``liara serve`` to run a local web-server which will show the page.
 You can edit pages and templates while in this mode and hit refresh to see updates.
 You cannot add/remove content or change meta-data while running the interactive server though.

+By default, the ``serve`` command will open a server that listens on port 8080 and will open your configured browser.
+This can be configured from the command line.

 Exploring the quick-start template
 ----------------------------------